josh-hm/philosopher_personalities/README.md

 Here are some of the more interesting visualizations created in this analysis.

+## Radar charts
-Radar charts showing each philosopher's personality score percentiles.
+Showing each philosopher's personality score percentiles.

 <br>